evenbrenden/omxplayer-webapi/README.md

 # omxplayer-webapi
-Simple Web APIs for the Raspberry Pi omxplayer.
+Web API for the Raspberry Pi omxplayer.
 Node.js URL and JSON-RPC servers and an example browser client.

-## Requirements
-express, node-json-rpc, node-omxplayer

-## Usage
+## API

 ### URL